carrierdown/Beatpainter/README.md

   -n, --number-of-seqs INTEGER RANGE
                                   Number of sequences to generate  [default:
                                   1; 1<=x<=1000]
-  -d, --generation-depth INTEGER  Number of sequences to involve in the
+  -d, --generation-depth INTEGER RANGE
+                                  Number of sequences to involve in the generation of a single loop  [default: 1;
+                                  1<=x<=10]
-                                  generation of a single loop  [default: 1] -s, --substitution-dir DIRECTORY
+  -sub, --substitution-dir DIRECTORY
                                   Path to directory containing audio files
                                   used to produce new loops based on the source audio.
 If left unspecified, the